Address: Paul G. Allen Center for Computer Science & Engineering Box 352350 185 Stevens Way Seattle, WA 98195-2350

 Email: safiye [at] cs.washington.edu

-I am a 4th-year Ph.D. student in Computer Science and Engineering at the University of Washington.
-I feel very lucky to be supervised by Prof. Su-In Lee.
-I received my most recent MS degree in Computer Science and Engineering in February 2014 from the University of Washington under the supervision of Prof. Su-In Lee.
-I got my previous MS degree in Computer Engineering in September 2012 from Bogazici University under the supervision of Prof. Ali Taylan Cemgil.
-I received my Bachelor's degree in Computer Engineering from Middle East Technical University.
+I am a PhD student in Paul G. Allen School of Computer Science and Engineering at the University of Washington, supervised by Su-In Lee.
+I was granted PhD candidacy in 2016 and MS degree in 2014.
+Before PhD, I also got a standalone MS degree in Computer Engineering from Bogazici University, supervised by Ali Taylan Cemgil.
+I got my BS in Computer Engineering from Middle East Technical University.

 Safiye Celik, Benjamin A Logsdon, Stephanie Battle, Charles W Drescher, Mara Rendi, David Hawkins and Su-In Lee.
 Extracting a low-dimensional description of multiple gene expression datasets reveals a potential driver for tumor-associated stroma in ovarian cancer.
 Genome Medicine 2016 Jun 10;8(1):66. [paper link] [project website]

 - Featured in Greene (2016).
-The future is unspervised.
+The future is unsupervised.
 Science Translational Medicine 06 Jul 2016, Vol. 8 (346), pp. 346ec108 Editors' Choice [link]